richie-omondi/Iris_data/README.md

-# Iris_data
+# Miscellaneous_data

-This repo contains Iris data in different data formats that has been used in analysis for research and educational purposes
+This repo contains data in different ormats that has been used in analysis for research and educational purposes

-# Source: Kaggle
+# Source: This thing called the 'InterneT'